plone/ansible-playbook/docs/plone.rst

 .. note ::

     The provided buildout always creates an extra client ``client_reserve`` that is not hooked into supervisor or the load balancer.
     Use it for debugging, running scripts and quick testing.
+    If you need to remotely connect to the reserve client, you'll typically do that via an ssh tunnel.

 plone_zodb_cache_size